 |Advanced manual blocking||Yes||No||No|

-iThemes without real firewall
+iThemes without proper firewall

 Sucuri including full CDN

-Wordfence with more configuration possibilities
+Wordfence with more configuration options

 |WordPress make safer||No||Yes||No|

-And what about the performance?
+And what about performance?

 Last but not least, a note on performance.
-You would not expect this in a securityPlugincomparison.
-But since Sucuri offers a CDN and a firewall in one, there may also be a performance improvement, especially with international visitors.
-With a CDN, the website is always delivered from the nearest server, which has particular advantages for overseas visitors.
-With a WooCommerce Shop little cacheable content, however, it is less to use.
+You would not expect this from a security comparisonPlugin.
+But since Sucuri offers a CDN and a firewall in one, there can be a performance improvement especially for international visitors.
+With a CDN the website is always delivered from the next server, which has advantages especially for overseas visitors.
+However, for a WooCommerce shop with little cacheable content, it is less crucial.

 Especially for WooCommerce Shops or endangered sites, which may have had problems with malware, a WordPress security plugin can be useful.
 Our recommendation is therefore as follows: